yanivdll/wp-prodissues/_posts/2017-10-28-iphone-x-not-yet.md

 Not much use, and it definitely not warrants a 1099$ new phone.

 But the truth is my phone doesn’t work great.
 I mean, it looks new, but doesn’t function as one.
 I'm using iOS 11, which apparently doesn’t play well with iPhone 6.
 My phone is slow.
 It hangs and lags frequently, mainly when I open iMessage or the camera app.
 It also has some serious battery issues.
-I might say that I have more than 50% battery, but a second later the battery drops to 13%.
+I might have more than 50% battery, but then a second later the battery drops to 13%.
 Another minute and my phone shuts off.
 Moreover, to make it through the day, I need to charge it at least twice.

 And yet, I’m reluctant to give up on it.
-I don’t like the conditioning of buying a new iPhone just because mine is 2 years old, and want out of the Apple marketing machine.
+I don’t like the conditioning of buying a new iPhone just because mine is 2 years old, and I want to pull myself out of the Apple marketing machine.
 More importantly, I don’t want to risk my “distraction diet”.

 So, I’m making an attempt to revive my iPhone.
 My strategy: